tbreuss/mithril-by-examples/examples/react-refs-in-mithril.md

 layout: layouts/example.html
 ---

-Shows how to access dom nodes of a component, much like reacts refs.
+This example shows how to access dom nodes of a component, much like Reacts refs.

 ## JavaScript